-ATE FUN.1.2D The developer shall provide test documentation.
+ATE_FUN.1.2D The developer shall provide test documentation.

-- ATE_FUN.1.1C The test documentation shall consist of test plans, test procedure descriptions, expected test results and actual test results. - ATE_FUN.1.2C The test plans shall identify the security functions to be tested and describe the goal of the tests to be performed. - ATE_FUN.1.3C The test procedure descriptions shall identify the tests to be performed and describe the scenarios for testing each security function.
+ATE_FUN.1.1C The test documentation shall consist of test plans, expected test results and actual test results.

+ATE_FUN.1.2C The test plans shall identify the tests to be performed and describe the scenarios for performing each test.
 These scenarios shall include any ordering dependencies on the results of other tests.

-ATE_FUN.1.4C The expected test results shall show the anticipated outputs from a successful execution of the tests.
+ATE_FUN.1.3C The expected test results shall show the anticipated outputs from a successful execution of the tests.